LoulouNoLegend/PyRI/README.md

-# The simple Repository installer that never got finished.
+A simple repository installer that I never really polished, but it works.